Reading

 Amazon

-The sweetest winter friendship story.
-Charles dreams of finding a “wish tree” and sets off into the woods with his trusty sled, Boggan, to find one.
+This is one of the winter books for preschoolers we pull out every single year.
+Charles dreams of finding a “wish tree” and sets off into the woods with his trusty sled, Boggan, to search for one.
 Along the way he selflessly helps many animals carry food and supplies they need for winter.
+After reading, create your own class wish tree indoors or outside.

 Amazon